frostoven/NixieChat/client/modal/readme.md

 That this was (with permission) taken from the Cosmosis game project.

 _Dev note: When the modal system is busy, no other control systems should process input.
-This can be checked via `$modal.allowExternalListeners`._
+This can be checked via `$dialog.allowExternalListeners`._

 ## Special keys